When nothing turns out right

 In most parts of Canada, doctors usually work for 100-hour workweeks, with up to seven monthly 24-hour call shifts.
 This does not include time spent on continuous education or professional development, attending various conferences, meetings, and seminars.

-These professionals are buried under the expectations and pressures from clients, patients, staff, family, friends and the society overall.
-Your To-do list seems to be never-ending and all the tasks on the list requires immediate attention, you have started disliking your job and/or colleagues, and if have a little tolerance towards stress, you may be heading towards burnout.
+These professionals are buried under the expectations and pressures from clients, patients, staff, family, friends, and society overall.
+Your To-do list seems to be never-ending and all the tasks on the list requires immediate attention, you have started disliking your job and/or colleagues, and if you have a little tolerance towards stress, you may be heading towards burnout.
 Burnout is called a disease of modern time with more and more people becoming its victim.
 Burnout is not often recognized and detected until it too late.

 Talking of the burnout in helping professions, one study revealed that Interns made substantially more serious medical errors when they worked frequent shifts of 24 hours or more than when they worked shorter shifts.